 Water wells are a great natural source of water especially in Massachusetts and NH.
 Water Wells are also commonly known as rock wells or drilled wells, Artesian Wells, Dug Wells, Pounded wells and point wells.
 Northeast Water Wells drills 6”,7″ & 8” air/ mud rotary drilled wells.
 There are two main sources of water available today; wells and the public water supply.
 When you own a well you are in control of what’s in your water, how much water you use and when you use it.
-The contractors who install wells are often refered to by many names including well drillers, water well installers, water well contractors, water well diggers and water well proffesionals.
+The contractors who install wells are often referred to by many names including well drillers, water well installers, water well contractors, water well diggers and water well professionals.
 All these terms are associated with well drillers in Massachussetts and New Hampshire.
 Northeast Water wells Inc is an elite team of water well proffestionals who have your best interest in mind.

 What Exactly Is a Drilled Well?

 A Drilled water well in Massachusetts and New Hampshire consists of a hole bored into the ground by a drill rig.
 The top section of the well is lined with a steel pipe referred to as casing by well contractors.
 Northeast Water Wells install’s 6”, 7″ or 8” casing.
 The casing prevents the collapse of the walls of the well and prevents surface or subsurface contaminants from entering the water supply.
 Casing is seated 10 feet into solid competent bedrock.
 The casing must also have a drive shoe attached to the bottom to prevent damage during driving and to make a good seal with the formation.
 In some applications, a grout seal of cement or bentonite may also be recommended or required to prevent contamination.
 Below the casing, the lower portion of the well is the intake through which water enters.
 During the drilling process it is necessary to use compressed air to determine the yield before completion.

 How Much Water Will I Need For a Residential Well?